Tiling bijections between paths and Brauer diagrams: Secondary Arc Labels

 \p See Figure~\ref{fig:rightagree} for an example.
 Diagrams (b) and (c) right-agree up to the fifth vertex from the right since the partial Brauer diagram (a) can be completed to either of them.
 It is clear that in fact the two diagrams maximally right-agree up to this vertex.
 Note also that $\TLproj(D)$ and $D$ in Figure~\ref{fig:phi'tl} maximally right-agree up to the third vertex from the right (labelled $3R$ in both diagrams).

-\begin{lem*} Suppose that $D$ and $\TLproj(D)$ right-agree up to a given vertex $x$.
+\p \textbf{Lemma.} \emph{Suppose that $D$ and $\TLproj(D)$ right-agree up to a given vertex $x$.
 Suppose that there is an arc of $D$ in the agreeing part.
 Then the right-corresponding arc in $\TLproj(D)$ is also in the agreeing part (indeed, this is the same pair of vertices in the pair partition).
 These arcs have the same secondary label.
-Furthermore, the set of these agreeing labels (if any) is of the form $\{1,2,\ldots ,r\}$ for some $r$. \end{lem*} {\em Proof:} Let $E$ be the partial Brauer diagram which can be completed to either $D$ or $\TLproj(D)$ (on the vertex $x$ and all vertices to its right).
+Furthermore, the set of these agreeing labels (if any) is of the form $\{1,2,\ldots ,r\}$ for some $r$.}

+{\em Proof:} Let $E$ be the partial Brauer diagram which can be completed to either $D$ or $\TLproj(D)$ (on the vertex $x$ and all vertices to its right).
 It follows from the definitions that the right-standard labels on the vertices and the left-standard labels on the arcs of $E$ are the same in either completion.

 Thus, on completion, an arc in $E$ gives rise to a right-corresponding pair of arcs in $D$ and $\TLproj(D)$.
 By the definition of the secondary labels, the arc in $D$ will have secondary label equal to the left-standard label of the (right-corresponding) arc in $\TLproj(D)$.